rjames187/notes/programming/data_abstractions.md

 Objects abstract the complexity of both state and behavior.

 A class is a template.
 An object is an instance of a class.

+## Multiple Representations

+Abstraction barriers enable the separation of the use and representation of data.

+It can be useful for a system to deal with multiple representations of data.

+Multiple representations are necessary when working on large software systems with a lot of people for a long time because it is not possible for everyone to agree in advance on data representation.

+Abstraction barriers can also isolate design choices from eachother allowing them to coexist.

+An interface is a set of shared attribute names with behaviorial specifications.